 “We are delighted to be working with Champagne Taittinger on this project and we have a joint ambition to produce very high quality wines using our combined expertise.
-As a team, we have a real belief in the potential of English sparkling wine.
-Our aim is not just to be an English Sparkling Winemaker, but also a significant supporter of the whole English wine industry.”Patrick McGrath MW
+As a team, we have a real belief in the potential of English Sparkling Wine.
+Our aim is not just to be an English Sparkling Winemaker, but also a significant supporter of the whole wine industry in the UK.”

-No wine will be produced for the first five years as the plots are transformed into vineyards, after which time a range of premium English Sparkling Wine will be made using ‘domaine’ fruit from the farm.
+No wine will be produced for the first five years as the plots are transformed into vineyards, after which time a range of premium premium sparkling wines will be made using ‘domaine’ fruit from the farm.